tom2433/LiftTracker/README.md

 on lift screen, show most recent sets as bar graph. potentially put a pie chart of lift distribution on expanded muscle group card.

+add an option to show sessions in list format vs. card format

 ## 07-22

 need on lift set in progress card for session in progress screen: average weight/reps for this lift given it's lift set number, muscle group set number, and session set number.